-Hannah Thompson-Weeman leads the development and implementation of communications strategy for the Alliance as the vice president of communications.
-Her role includes coordinating industry-wide responses to emerging issues, engaging with key influencers, advising members on handling crisis situations and representing the Alliance on state, regional, national and international platforms through speaking engagements.
-Hannah also leads the Alliance’s media engagement efforts, connecting regularly with both trade and mainstream media outlets.
-Hannah holds a B.S. in agricultural communication and an M.S. in agricultural and extension education from The Ohio State University.
-While pursuing her education, Hannah completed an undergraduate thesis based on agricultural policy and a graduate thesis focused on crisis communications and planning within the dairy industry.
-Prior to joining the Alliance in 2014, Hannah worked in marketing and public relations for Farm Credit Mid-America.
-She lives in Maryland with her husband and their two pets, a dog and a cat.
+Hannah Thompson-Weeman, Alliance president and CEO, provides strategic direction to the organization and oversees its operations along with engaging key stakeholders about the value of animal agriculture and providing guidance to the animal agriculture community about managing various issues, including animal rights extremist activity and campaigns.
+Hannah joined the Alliance in 2014 and has served in various leadership roles involving communications, issues management and strategic engagement.
+Her passion for the future of animal agriculture and expertise in farm security, crisis management and effective communication strategies have made her a sought-after spokesperson, speaker and columnist.
+Hannah holds a B.S. in agricultural communication with a minor in agricultural business and an M.S. in agricultural and extension education from The Ohio State University.
+While pursuing her education, Hannah completed an undergraduate thesis based on agricultural policy and a graduate thesis focused on crisis communications and planning within the dairy community.
+Prior to joining the Alliance, Hannah worked in marketing and public relations for Farm Credit Mid-America.
+She lives in rural Maryland with her husband and their three pets – two dogs and a cat.

-As the Alliance’s communications specialist, Emily Solis works to execute the Alliance’s issues management and communications strategy.
-Emily is responsible for managing the organization’s social media platforms, the planning and execution of the College Aggies Online program, and development of materials for various stakeholders to support the Alliance’s mission of bridging the communication gap between farm and fork.
-She also assists in issues outreach campaigns, media relations, and representing the Alliance at various industry meetings.
-Prior to joining the Alliance team, Emily served as communications manager for Maryland Farm Bureau and held several internships within the animal agriculture industry – including communications intern for the Alliance.
+As the Alliance’s manager, communications and content, Emily Solis is responsible for shaping the Alliance’s brand and proactive communications strategy.
+Emily leads the Alliance’s media engagement efforts, ensures the strength and consistency of the Alliance brand, manages the planning and execution of the College Aggies Online program, and outreach efforts with nutrition influencers.
+She also coordinates strategic discussions with relevant stakeholders on communications strategies and represents the Alliance at various industry meetings.
+Prior to joining the Alliance team, Emily served as communications manager for Maryland Farm Bureau and held several internships within the animal agriculture community – including communications intern for the Alliance.
 Emily holds a B.S. in animal science from the University of Maryland.
-She joined the Alliance team in 2020 and lives in southern Maryland with her dog, Charlotte Mae.
+She joined the Alliance team in 2020 and lives in Tennessee with her dog, Charlotte Mae.